ricardojoserf/SharpCovertTube/README.md

 # SharpCovertTube

 A program to control Windows systems remotely by uploading videos to Youtube, using C# for the listener and Python to create the videos.
-QR codes can be in cleartext or AES-encrypted values.
+The QR codes can be in cleartext or AES-encrypted values.

 ## Usage